A mindwalk is a social event that puts a conversational spin on traditional group brainstorming sessions. Here’s how it works…

 A quest cannot be resolved by conducting a popular vote.

 Participants are free to modify another participant’s quest as their own, but only if it is a qualitatively different question.
 On a second round, each participant restates their proposed quest, followed by a show of hands for participants who want it as their quest.
 Each participant can vote for as many proposals as they wish during this round.
 The three questions with the highest score become part of a run-off election.
-Each of three restates their question again, followed by a show of hands for their their first and second choice of a quest for the dialogue.
-The question with the highest score between the two becomes the quest of the dialogue.
+Each of three restates their question again, followed by a show of hands for their their first and second choice of a quest for the mindwalk.
+The question with the highest score between the two becomes the quest of the mindwalk.
 If there is a tie, the Initiator will make the tie-breaking vote.
-The initiator will then give everyone a five or ten minute break, which will help them with collecting their thoughts for the next phase of Ideologi.
+The guide will then give everyone a five or ten minute break, which will help them with collecting their thoughts for the next phase of the mindwalk.

 In a clockwise order, each participant provides one insight to the quest of the dialogue.
 Participants are free to use another participant’s insight as their own, either by repeating it, rephrasing it, or adding onto it.
 By going around the circle(s) twice, each participant gets two turns to propose an insight to the group.
-The initiator shall intervene if any participant speaks for too long.
+The guide shall intervene if any participant speaks for too long.

 A third round of Dialogue can be added if the vast majority of the participants collectively request one and the time allotted allows for it.

 In a clockwise order, each participant says their first name and then tells the group what they thought was the most compelling insight they encountered in Ideologi and why.
-It can be one of the insights they heard in the dialogue or an epiphany they had after listening to the other participants.
+It can be one of the insights they heard in the dialogue phase or an epiphany they had after listening to the other participants.

 Video: Steven Johnson, Where Good Ideas Come From.
 21 September 2010.